Last updated: May 29, 2026

 Start here if you need senior help

-Nebraska has about 2.0 million residents, and 17.4% of residents are age 65 or older, based on Census QuickFacts data.
-That means many families are trying to get meals, rides, home care, Medicare help, and safer housing at the same time.
+Nebraska has about 2.0 million residents, and 17.4% of residents are age 65 or older, based on Census QuickFacts.
+That means many families are trying to find meals, rides, home care, Medicare help, safer housing, and social support at the same time.

-The Nebraska aging office oversees funding that helps older Nebraskans live at home.
-It also oversees the Aging and Disability Resource Center program.
-The ADRC page says the ADRC is for older Nebraskans age 60, people with disabilities of all ages, family members, caregivers, and advocates.
+The Nebraska State Unit on Aging oversees federal and state aging programs.
+It also posts senior center list links and statewide aging resources.
+The Nebraska ADRC page says Aging and Disability Resource Center help is for older Nebraskans age 60, people with disabilities of all ages, family members, caregivers, and advocates.

 You can also use the Nebraska 211 ADRC service when you need help finding local resources.
-If you already know which county you live in, call the AAA that serves that county.
+If you know your county, call the AAA that serves that county.
+If you do not know your county service area, call 211 or the State Unit on Aging at 402-471-2307 and ask which AAA serves your address.

 For state benefits beyond aging services, our Nebraska benefits guide gives a wider view of food, housing, utility, medical, and tax help.